asik/ValueCollections/src/Block/Design.md

 With nullability checking, reference type also offer a correctness advantage that structs lack: the compiler warns if they're left uninitialized.

 However, making it a reference means two allocations per instance instead of one.
-This means using Block<T>
+This means using ValueArray<T>
 creates more GC pressure, leading to more frequent GC.
 However, this is true of every collection type outside of plain arrays.